pnepe6/es6-rollup-boilerplate/README.md

 ````

 ##### Babel configuration

-Access babel configuration in .babelrc.
-Note babel is integrated with roll-up and need to be configurated in rollup.config.js
+Access babel configuration in `.babelrc`.
+Note babel is integrated with roll-up and need to be configured in `rollup.config.js`.

 - Level O + 1 - branch master and es6

 ````
 {
   "presets": [